Build Introduction

 Here you will find the uniques useful to this build.
 Let’s dive in!

 Tuskhelm of Joritz the Mighty – A powerful helm rivaling even the infamous “Shako” in terms of its power for certain Barbarian builds.
-As often as we’re able to trigger Berserking through our shouts,
+As often as we’re able to trigger Berserking through our shouts, as well as

 Mythic Uniques